 Managed in this way, and with appropriate recognition and reward, your talented people will become easy for you to manage.

-This post was written by Tracy Tappenden, Course Director at Spearhead Training, a UK based training center.
+About the Author: Tracy Tappenden is a Course Director at Spearhead Training, which is a UK based training center.
 Tracy joined the Spearhead Training Group in 2000 as a course